chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 After building some proof of concepts and testing, we decided to use React + Next.js and TailwindCSS.
 Further information to support this decision can be found in this document:Next.js vs SvelteKit

+## Publishing of plugins
+* To be transparent and not require an approval process as well as share the responsibility to flagging bad plugins, we will publish activity to the hub-updates stream on the [napari Zulip](https://napari.zulipchat.com).
+Activity will be published for brand new plugins, new versions of plugins as well as plugin removals.

 ## Further Considerations
 * Since the first version will be very minimal, consider future features that may affect the chosen technologies and engineering design.
   * Even though the first version will support a small number of plugins, we should have a plan in order to scale and